Like other anxiety disorders, panic disorder can be treated.

 Although treatment is individualized, several standard approaches have proved effective.
 Therapists will use therapy, medication, or a combination of the two.

-Download the charts found in this book to help you practice and track the skills you learn to overcome your panic.
+Download the charts found in this book to help you practice and track the skills you can learn to overcome your panic.

 Chart 1: Practicing the Calming Skills